dimitarpg13/root_cause_analysis_and_model_checking/RootCauseAnalysisResources.md

 ## WCCI Causality Challenge 2008
 First Causality Challenge organized by the Causality Workbench Team for the World Congress in Artificial Intelligence (WCCI), June 3, 2008, Hong Kong.

-Collection of papers and discussion on variety of modeling techniques, focusing on predicting the effect of "interventions" performed by an external agent:
+Collection of papers and discussion on variety of modeling techniques, focusing on predicting the effect of "interventions" performed by an external agent.
+All datasets which are used to train and test the models in this collection of papers are part of the challenge.

 [compendium book](https://github.com/dimitarpg13/root_cause_analysis_and_model_checking/blob/main/literature/books/CiML-v2-book.pdf)

-Web site for sharing problems and test methods: https://www.causality.inf.ethz.ch/cause-effect.php
+Link for sharing problems and test methods: https://www.causality.inf.ethz.ch/cause-effect.php

-Web site for downloading the datasets in the challenge https://www.causality.inf.ethz.ch/challenge.php
+Link for downloading the datasets in the challenge: https://www.causality.inf.ethz.ch/challenge.php